hikashi/multi-robot-explore/README.md

 As shown in the following figure for the sequence:
  ![Instruction](/instruction2.png)

+## Error with library issues
+If you encountered issues such as:

+    ERROR: cannot launch node of type [rrt_exploration/filter.py]: can't locate node [filter.py] in package [rrt_exploration]
+    ERROR: cannot launch node of type [rrt_exploration/assigner.py]: can't locate node [assigner.py] in package [rrt_exploration]

+You may need to change the file permission to executable using the following commands:

+    chmod +x ~/[YOUR_DIRECTORY]/src/multi-robot-explore/rrt_exploration/scripts/filter.py
+    chmod +x ~/[YOUR_DIRECTORY]/src/multi-robot-explore/rrt_exploration/scripts/assigner.py

 ## Known issues
 - Tasks allocation for each of the robots is very limited